 When work has been affected by unexcused absences or tardiness, penalties may be imposed at the discretion of the individual instructor.
 As a matter of courtesy, students should explain the reason for absence to their instructors.
 When possible, this should be done in advance.

 If a student stops attending class and does not officially withdraw from the class, or does not make arrangements with the instructor for an “I” incomplete grade (restrictions apply), the instructor has no choice but to issue a final grade of “E” for the class.
-Students are cautioned to remember that failing grades and course withdrawals may affect current and future financial aid eligibility.
+Students are cautioned to remember that failing grades may affect current and future financial aid eligibility.

 SC4 has partnered with the National Student Clearinghouse to offer electronic transcripts through an online ordering system.
 Students may order as many transcripts to as many recipients as needed in a single session.
-Visit www.sc4.edu/transcripts for ordering instructions and applicable fees.
+Visit www.sc4.edu/transcripts for ordering instructions and application fees.

 Students who attended SC4 prior to 1983 may not have the ability to utilize the electronic transcript process.
 Call the Records Office at (810) 989-5550 to inquire if your transcript is eligible for electronic delivery.

 NOTE: Students who owe tuition dollars to SC4 or who have other unmet obligations will be prevented from utilizing the electronic transcript option or receiving transcripts in person (official/unofficial), as well as receiving proof of degrees/certificates earned, until all financial obligations are resolved with the SC4 Business Office.

 Student Email Accounts

 Students are assigned an SC4 email account at the time of application for a college credit program.
 Students are bound in their use of this email service by the Acceptable Use Policy found in the College Catalog.
 Appropriate uses of this service include communicating with: